DK5983/MSDS498IndividualProject/README.md

 * **All other fields:** Keep default
 * Select the `Create Bucket` tab at the bottom of the page.
 #### Uploading to S3
-For this project you will be creating three S3 buckets.
-The first will hold the `RomeoAndJuliet.txt`.